liborty/rstats/README.md

 * `Comediance` is similar to `covariance`, except that zero median vectors are used to compute it,  instead of zero mean vectors.
 By Cholesky singular value decomposition of this positive definite matrix, it is possible to calculate *Mahalanobis distance* (weighted distace, where the weights are derived from the shape of the data points cloud).

 * `Contribution`: one of the questions of interest to Machine Learning (ML) is how to quantify the significance of the contribution that each example point (typically a member of some large nd set) makes to the recognition concept, or class, represented by that set.
-In answer to this, we define `the contribution` of a point as the magnitude of change of gm caused by deleting that point.
+In answer to this, we define `the contribution` of a point as the change to gm caused by adding/deleting that point.
+Generally more outlying points make greater contributions but not as much as is the case with means.
+The contribution depends on the arrangement of other set points as well.

 ## Appendix II: Recent Releases

+* **Version 1.1.5** - Added `contribution` methods to `VecVec`: `contribvec_newp`, `contrib_newpt`, `contribvec.oldpt`, `contrib.oldpt`.
+Named according to whether they return a vector change to gm, or just a magnitude of change measure and whether it is a new point, or an existing point.

 * **Version 1.1.4** - Speedup: invented faster termination condition for gm algorithm!
 Generality: invented `contribution` measure for nd set points.
 Tidied up functions associated with gm.
 Deleted and added some.